Family Tree Researcher available to research your family history!

 This dictionary is my own work, and copyright Jane Hewitt.
 I sometimes find unauthorised (i.e. stolen) copies of my website content appearing on other people's websites.
 If you should read a group of identical glossary definitions elsewhere on the web, consider whether such sites are reputable or not.

-One man saved the British Royal Family in the first decades of the 20th century - he wasn't a prime minister or an archbishop of Canterbury.
-He was an almost unknown, and self-taught, speech therapist named Lionel Logue, whom one newspaper in the 1930s famously dubbed 'The Quack who saved a King'.
+One man saved the British Royal Family in the first decades of the 20th century - amazingly he was an almost unknown, and certainly unqualified, speech therapist called Lionel Logue.

 Logue wasn't a British aristocrat or even an Englishman - he was a commoner and an Australian to boot.
-Nevertheless it was the outgoing, amiable Logue who single-handedly turned the famously nervous, tongue-tied Duke of York into one of Britain's greatest kings after his brother, Edward VIII, abdicated in 1936 over his love of Mrs Simpson.
+Nevertheless it was the outgoing, amiable Logue who single-handedly turned the famously nervous, tongue-tied, Duke of York into the man who was capable of becoming King.